Azure/Azure-Verified-Modules/docs/content/help-support/issue-triage/avm-issue-triage.md

 ## "AVM Core Team Triage" Explained

-This section provides guidance for members of the AVM Core Team on how to triage module proposals and generic issues as well as how to manage issues throughout their lifecycle.
+This page provides guidance for members of the **AVM Core Team** on how to **triage module proposals** and **generic issues** filed in the [AVM repository](https://aka.ms/AVM/repo), as well as how to manage these GitHub issues throughout their lifecycle.

 During the AVM Core Team Triage step, the following will be checked, completed and actioned by the AVM Core Team during their triage calls (which are currently twice per week).

 {{< hint type=note >}}
-Every module needs a module proposal to be created in the AVM repository This applies to both net new modules, as well as modules that are to be migrated from CARML/TFVM!
+Every module needs a module proposal to be created in the AVM repository.
+This applies to both net new modules, as well as modules that are to be migrated from CARML/TFVM!
 {{< /hint >}}

 {{< hint type=tip >}}
-To look for items that need triaging, click on the following link to use this saved query ➡️ <a href="https://aka.ms/AVM/NeedsTriage"><mark style="background-color:#FBCA04;">Needs: Triage 🔍</mark></a> ⬅️.
+- To look for items that **need triaging**, click on the following link to use this saved query ➡️ <a href="https://aka.ms/AVM/NeedsTriage"><mark style="background-color:#FBCA04;">Needs: Triage 🔍</mark></a> ⬅️.
+- To look for items that **need attention**, click on the following link to use this saved query ➡️ <a href="https://aka.ms/AVM/NeedsAttention"><mark style="background-color:#E99695;color:white;">Needs: Attention 👋</mark></a> ⬅️.
 {{< /hint >}}

 <br>

 ## Module Proposal triage

-An issue is considered to be a module proposal if it was opened through the [module proposal template](https://aka.ms/avm/moduleproposal), and has the labels of "<mark style="background-color:#FBCA04;">Needs: Triage 🔍</mark>" and "<mark style="background-color:#ADD8E6;">Type: New Module Proposal 💡</mark>" applied to them.
+An issue is considered to be a module proposal if

+- it was opened through the "[New AVM Module Proposal 📝](https://aka.ms/avm/moduleproposal)" template,
+- it has the labels of "<mark style="background-color:#FBCA04;">Needs: Triage 🔍</mark>" and "<mark style="background-color:#ADD8E6;">Type: New Module Proposal 💡</mark>" applied to it, and
+- it is assigned to the "[AVM - Module Triage](https://github.com/orgs/Azure/projects/529)" GitHub project.

 Follow these steps to triage a module proposal:
 1. Add the "<mark style="background-color:#E4E669;">Status: In Triage 🔍</mark>" label to indicate you're in the process of triaging the issue.